 Partner since 1994, he has increasingly specialised in neighbour law matters.
 He is a recognised expert in the field and one of the country’s most frequently selected Third Surveyors under the Party Wall Act.

-Stuart first joined the practice in 2000 and has managed our dedicated in-house CAD department for many years, advising and reporting on rights to light, daylight, sunlight assessments and other.
+Stuart first joined the practice in 2000 and has managed our dedicated in-house CAD department for many years, advising and reporting on rights to light, daylight, sunlight and shadow assessments and EIA studies.

 Written by Alistair Redler, the Practical Neighbour Law Handbook is the first book to take a holistic view of residential property issues and focus on dispute avoidance.